When it comes to medical cannabis, here are some tips to get you started on the right track

 So, you’re about to try out your first order of medical cannabis.
 Your path to this point is a common one.
 It likely included lots of procrastination about getting your prescription and then even more trepidation about what strain to order first.
 The fact that the efficacy of your new medicine will often rely on a certain amount of trial and error regarding strains and dosing can make that first time even more stress inducing.

 But here you are.
 Ready to roll (pun intended) or vape or ingest, depending on how you plan on administering your prescription.
 So, what should you think about that first time?
 Really, the best idea is to have a plan.
 Plan the when, the where and if appropriate, who might be around.

 The rule of thumb with cannabis is to start low and go slow.
 That means starting with a small amount.
 Given that you’re unsure of the effects, especially if your prescription calls for a strain high in THC, pick a time in which you have nothing planned such as a quiet evening at home – which also covers off the where.
 Being in a place you know and are comfortable is a good place to be.
-Public places – beyond the fact that it is likely illegal – are just not appropriate places in which to take your medical cannabis.
 It’s also a good idea to have another adult around – family or trusted friend – just in case you have any kind of adverse reaction such as increased paranoia, even though those types of reactions are quite rare.